milesj/boost/packages/args/README.md

 - Group multiple short options under a single argument: `-fBp`
   - Increment a counter each time a short option is found in a group.
 - Strict parser and validation checks, allowing for informative interfaces.
-  - Custom option and positional validation for increased accuracy.
+  - Custom option and param validation for increased accuracy.

 ## Installation